Susan Gaertner

 Susan Gaertner is a Minnesota politician and the former county attorney for Ramsey County, Minnesota.
-She was a candidate for the Democratic-Farmer-Labor Party endorsement for governor in the 2010 election, and is currently a principal at Minneapolis-based law firm Gray Plant Mooty.
+She was a candidate for the Democratic-Farmer-Labor Party endorsement for governor in the 2010 election, and became a principal at Minneapolis-based law firm Gray Plant Mooty.

 Family and early life

 Gaertner grew up on the Eastside of St. Paul during a period of opportunity for working-class families.
 Her mother and father took full advantage of this environment, with her mother attending college at a time it was uncommon for women to pursue higher education, and her father served as a social worker in Ramsey County.
-Gaertner currently lives in White Bear Lake, Minnesota, with her husband, John Wodele, the former press secretary for Governor Jesse Ventura.
+Gaertner has resided in White Bear Lake, Minnesota, with her husband, John Wodele, the former press secretary for Governor Jesse Ventura.
 She has three daughters.

 Education and professional career

 Gaertner attended Harding High School in Saint Paul, Minnesota.
 She went on to graduate from the University of Minnesota Duluth and the University of Minnesota Law School.
 After graduation, Gaertner served as a clerk in the office of Federal Appeals Court Judge Gerald W. Heaney, and later worked as a criminal defense attorney for the William Mauzy Law Firm.
 Gaertner then joined the Ramsey County's attorney office in 1984.

 In 1989, while working for the Ramsey County Attorney's office, she became the first Minnesota prosecutor to introduce DNA evidence in court.
 Later, as Ramsey County Attorney, Gaertner established programs designed to curb domestic violence.